MarkSFrancis/GoogleSheets/README.md

 Google's getting started guide can be found [here](https://developers.google.com/sheets/api/quickstart/dotnet), with their guide to API key authentication [here](https://developers.google.com/api-client-library/dotnet/get_started#simple).

-This repository contains a sample for both server-side Blazor, and a netcore Console app
+This repository contains a sample for a netcore Console app, server-side Blazor, and an Azure Function.
+To run these examples, you'll need to generate your own API keys for integrating with the Google APIs (using the above guides), and set them as environment variables on your machine.